knuesel/callisto/lib/handlers.typ

 #import "common.typ": handle
 #import "reading/rich-object.typ"
+#import "reading/stream.typ"
+#import "reading/error.typ"
+#import "reading/output.typ": outputs
 #import "latex.typ"

-// A handler is a function called to render a value such as a cell result
+// A handler is a function called to render a value such as a cell's source,
-// (in contrast to a template which is called to render a whole cell).
+// a cell output or even a whole cell.
 // Each handler is associated with a MIME type.
-A template can for example
+Rich items, which can be
-// call the "text/markdown" handler to render the source of a Markdown cell.
+// available in multiple formats, are rendered by calling the handler on the
+// selected format.
+In this case the type is a real MIME type, for example
+// "image/png".
+Other handlers use dummy MIME types such as "code-cell"
+// (without slash character).
 //
 // Handlers are always called with a positional argument for the data to
 // render, and a 'ctx' keyword argument for contextual data.
 Some handlers also